Across the country, growers are firing up their greenhouses, light carts, and germination chambers. It's time to start some seeds!

 2 • Biodegradable Pots

-Johnny's sells two brands of biodegradable pots: Fertilpots and CowPots™.
-These are individual containers that can be planted along with the seedlings.
+Johnny's sells a type of biodegradable pot known as Fertilpots, which are OMRI-listed and appropriate for certified-organic operations.
+Fertilpots are individual containers that can be planted along with the seedlings.
 The pot then breaks down in the soil, allowing roots, water, and nutrients to pass through it.

 Advantages.
 Biodegradable pots eliminate transplant shock and they are super-easy to plant because the plants don't have to be removed from the pot.
 They also don't leave behind any hard-to-recycle plastic waste.
 That makes them popular with home gardeners, so commercial transplant growers often use them to give them an edge in plant sales.

 Disadvantages.
 The disadvantages of biodegradable pots include the fact that they need to be replenished each season; they require some kind of carrying tray; and they are not as space-efficient in the greenhouse.
-As with plastic pots, seedlings can become root-bound prior to transplant in the pots.
+As with plastic pots, seedlings can become root-bound if left to grow too long, prior to transplant, in the pots.

 3 • Soil Blocks